Python-GIS-book/site/source/part3/chapter-12/md/00-watershed-analysis-with-pysheds.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 If we were to check the number of depressions like was done for the pits above, we would find there are zero depressions.
-However this is incorrect, and may be related to the large number of nodata values in the sea areas of the DEM we are working with.
+However this is incorrect, and likely related to the large number of filled in values in the sea areas of the DEM mosiac we are working with.
 There are indeed some depressions that need to be filled, and we can do that below.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} tags=["remove_book_cell"] -->
 As was the case for the pits, it is possible to visualize the locations of depressions in the DEM.
-Again, however, no depressions are visible in the plot.
+Again, however, no depressions are visible in the resulting plot.
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""} tags=["remove_book_cell"]